ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 η-reduction
-  Because the η-expansion of a linear function can be an unrestricted function, it is not, in general, safe, to η-reduce functions (η-expasions are even added to the compiler: see Subtyping_).
+  Because the η-expansion of a linear function can be an unrestricted function, it is not, in general, safe, to η-reduce functions (η-expansions are even added to the compiler: see Subtyping_).
 GHC already does not perform η-reduction carelessly, so we need to add an extra condition for η-reduction to be successful.